Calculate sequential cummulative sum of values in numeric vectors.

 The most common use case in humdrum data, is looking at "melodies" within spines.

-For this, we want groupby = list(Piece, Spine, Path)
+For this, we want groupby = list(Piece, Spine, Path).

-with(in) calls will automatically feed these
+In fact, humdrumR with(in) calls will automatically feed these

-arguments to certain functions: mint, delta, sigma, lag, ditto, ioi, sumTies, hop, wort, or wort.character.
+three fields as groupby arguments to certain functions: mint, delta, sigma, lag, ditto, ioi, sumTies, hop, wort, or wort.character.

-in a call to with(in), will automatically calculate the delta
+So any use of delta in a call to with(in), will automatically calculate the delta

 in a "melodic" way, within each spine path of each piece.